 Residency and working permit

-If your employees are Ticos, you don’t have to worry about this, but most domestic workers in Costa Rica are Nicaraguans.
-For that reason, you need to be sure the worker has Costa Rica legal residency and is allowed to work.
-In addition, if they are illegal, you can get fined by the government for hiring an illegal worker, with 2 basic salaries up to 12 basic salaries if they catch you.
+If your employees are Ticos, you don’t have to worry about hiring illegals.
+But most domestic workers here are Nicaraguans.
+Therefore, you need to be sure the worker has legal residency and is allowed to work.
+If they are illegal, and the government catches you, you get fined for hiring an illegal worker with 2 basic salaries and up to 12 basic salaries.

-No matter if your employee has legal residency or not, by law you are obliged to have them insured by the C.C.S.S. ( Caja Costarricense del Seguro Social ).
-The employer has to pay 24.17% on top of the salary to the C.C.S.S. and another 9.17% should be deducted from the salary, which makes it a total of 33,34% of the salary that should be paid to the C.C.S.S.
+No matter if your employee has legal residency or not, by law, you are obliged to have them insured by the C.C.S.S. ( Caja Costarricense del Seguro Social ).
+The employer has to pay 24.34% on top of the salary to the C.C.S.S.
+Then the employer should deduct 9.67% from the employee’s salary.

-This will supply the domestic worker full medical insurance and pension.
+This will supply the domestic worker with full medical insurance and pension.

 Probation period